dvmlls/bdscale/README.md

 <img src='man/figures/business.month.PNG'>

+The major breaks are pretty far apart.
+It put them on the first trading day of each month.

-Because we're making a wide chart, we can tell it to use more breaks:
+It's a wide chart, tell it to use more breaks:

 ```
 plot + scale_x_bd(business.dates=nyse, max.major.breaks=10, labels=date_format('%b %d')) +